EPCCed/eidf-docs/docs/services/s3/tutorial.md

 There are many other S3 clients available.

-The [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) is part of the EIDF S3 Service and offers a web-based user interface within the EIDF portal for creating and managing buckets and uploading, downloading and deleting files.
+The [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) is part of the EIDF S3 Service and offers a web-based user interface within the EIDF Portal for creating and managing buckets and uploading, downloading and deleting files.
 See [Using the EIDF S3 Browser](./s3browser.md).

 Another command-line client is [s3cmd](https://s3tools.org/s3cmd).